Nicole Narain: Career

 She was chosen as Playboys Playmate of the Month in January 2002 and has appeared in numerous Playboy videos.

 She has appeared in multiple music videos like R.L.'s song "Got Me a Model", LL Cool J's "Luv You Better", Mario Winans's "I Don't Wanna Know" and Fabolous' "Baby".
 Narain also competed on the NBC show Fear Factor Playboy Playmates Edition, but was eliminated in the first stunt.

 Personal life

-She was born to an Afro-Guyanese mother and a Chindian (mixed Indo-Guyanese and Chinese Guyanese) father.
+She was born to an Afro-Guyanese mother and father of Chindian heritage (mixed Indo-Guyanese and Chinese Guyanese).
 In 2005, Narain was sued by the Irish actor Colin Farrell regarding a sex tape involving Narain and Farrell.
-This prevented the sale, distribution, or display of the tape.
+This suit prevented the sale, distribution, or display of the tape.
 Nevertheless, it still became available on a number of internet sites.
 The lawsuit was eventually settled amicably.

 On November 4, 2009, Narain appeared on The Joy Behar Show to discuss her sex addiction.
 This appearance was in conjunction with her casting on the reality-based show Sex Rehab with Dr. Drew.